 Clutter can build up easily, especially if you don’t have much storage space.
 You should throw things away or donate them to charity on a fairly regular basis in order to de-clutter.
-Incorporate clever storage solutions into the space that you do have, such as shelving units, under-bed storage and fitted wardrobes.
+Incorporate clever storage solutions into the space that you do have, such as shelving units, under-bed storage and fitted wardrobes or hiring a storage unit.
 Make the most of cellar space for things you don’t use very often.
 Just make sure that your things are protected from any potential damp.
 You can add a door to your space under the stairs to keep hoovers, shoes and coats out of the way.
 If you have chimney breasts then these can be considered dead space, but they’re actually ideal opportunities to incorporate dressers or wardrobes that can sit flush to the wall and leave space throughout the rest of the room.

 Considering the layout of your home, and using your imagination, will encourage you to get creative with making some big changes with very little budget.
 Not only will you add value to your property, you’ll be able to sell your house fast should you decide to move elsewhere or start another project because it will be so appealing.